 In 1992, the Lebanon Musicians Local 401-750 founded the Lebanon Community Concert Band as a performance opportunity for both professional and nonprofessional musicians.
 Since that time, the Lebanon Community Concert Band has lived up to its “community” name, supporting many patriotic, fund-raising and awareness-building events through its music.
 Its annual concerts for the Harmonia Music Society have raised thousands of dollars in music scholarships.
 It also raises money for the Senior Center of Lebanon Valley through concerts performed several times a year at that facility.
 It has performed for a breast cancer walk, the Moving Vietnam Wall, and other community advocacies.

 Each year since 2002 on September 11, the band performs its annual Patriot Day concert inside the auditorium of Lebanon High School to capacity audiences.
-The band also performs on Flag Day and Veterans Day.
+The band also performs on Flag Day and a concert in November for Veteran's Day.